itsee-birmingham/standalone_collation_editor/docs/initialisation.md

 As the collation editor is a GUI designed to work with different web platform back ends there are a few things that need to be in place before the system will run correctly.
 Although most of the code runs in the browser some functions do need support from Python services.
 Most of the code required to create these services is provided in the documentation.
-While this might not work for all use cases it should be enough to get a system up and running.
+While these simple services might not be suitable for all use cases they should be enough to get a system up and running.
 The main file which connects the collation editor to the plaform and database you are using is a JavaScript Services file.
+Functions provided in this file are called by the collation editor to perform actions like retrieve and save data from the database, the file is also used to set the configuration options.

-You will also need a copy of collateX.
+In addition to the collation editor code you will also need a copy of CollateX.
 You can either use the Python version (which can be installed from PyPI) or the Java [collatex-tools](https://collatex.net/download/) package version.
 If you use the Java version then the collate web service must be running (the URL is configurable in the collation editor), this is not necessary for the Python version.
-Instructions for configuring the collation editor to work with either the Java or Python version of collateX is provided in xxx.
+Instructions for configuring the collation editor to work with either the Java or Python version of CollateX is provided in xxx.

+## Python Services

+## Services File

 ## Initialising the Collation Editor